 Yes.
 If they have conducted research, they are eligible to submit an abstract.
 The undergraduate student must be the lead author on the abstract.

 We are currently piloting a program to include high school students in VPS.
 If your students perform original research, they may be able to participate in VPS.
-In order to be eligible, the lead author must be a high school student.
+To be eligible, the lead author must be a high school student.
 Educators (teachers or project advisors) cannot be listed as the lead author.
 Please contact us at VPS@agu.org to see if VPS can work with your curriculum.

 Yes, as long as one student is the lead author, the work is eligible for the Virtual Poster Showcase (VPS).

 Can more than one person author a poster?

 Yes.
 Your entire class could coauthor a poster, if desired, but there must be one lead author.

 Yes.
 As a faculty member/researcher, you can be listed as a coauthor.
 However, the lead author must be a student.

 How can I use this for my capstone course that I’m teaching this semester?